rileybathurst/riley/README.md

 - social icons need work to have a full hover state
 - explore more the underline and strike is in the wrong color
 - check for data-index="9" on lozad
+- double check on data-alt=" for lozad images
 - image should lazy load by defaultt on chrome

 ### Featured Categories